Inzane 17

 It always nice to have a concerned 'teacher' looking out for you.
 Sometimes the benefits turn out to be wonderful.

 Corn fed=strong robust gals.
-They get that way from feeding the cows and and milking the chickens.
-Wink If they didn't have milking machines on their farm, they were pretty strong gals.
+They get that way from feeding the cows and and milking the chickens. ;) If they didn't have milking machines on their farm, they were pretty strong gals.
 I've spent many an hour milking cows by hand, which was really tiring to do at the end of a day in the field.
 My cousins and I devised a method that made it easier for us.
 We taught the cows to jump up/down, then all we had to do was hang on.
-A real blessing if you're tired from baling hay all day.
-Roll Eyes
+A real blessing if you're tired from baling hay all day. :roll:

-As for the last sentence; yes it was and....yes they were. cooldude
+As for the last sentence; yes it was and....yes they were. :cooldude:

 Jess from VA